anilmawji/http-proxy/README.md

 # http-proxy
 Web proxy that blocks webpages containing select keywords.
-Works over HTTP only.
-Made to work on a Linux environment only.
+Made to work on a Linux environment.

 Compile with `gcc proxy.c -o proxy` and run with `./proxy`.
 See the file for necessary information about ports.